scpwiki/wikijump/docs/contributing.md

 Once you've implemented the changes, create a PR and request reviews from 1-3 relevant people.
 See [CODEOWNERS](../CODEOWNERS) to get an idea of who works on which parts of the repository.
 It'll be reviewed and merged if ready.

 All changes should be merged against `develop`, which automatically deploys to `wikijump.dev`.
-In longer cycles, we take accrued changes in `develop` and produce a squash commit to `master`, which deploys to `wikijump.com` (the production environment).
+In longer cycles, we take accrued changes in `develop` and produce a squash commit to `prod`, which deploys to `wikijump.com` (the production environment).
 This way can utilize continuous deployment for development but also keep production stable.
 (See [CI.md](ci.md) for more information)